m-l-1/Getting-and-Cleaning-Data-Wearable-computing/README.md

         coln<-gsub("-Y$"," y direction ",coln)
         coln<-gsub("-Z$"," z direction ",coln)
         ```
+        Note that a string trim and substitution of spaces by underscore is also done to produce tody variable names

       5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-      For this task, I had to reshape the dataset using the package *tidyr* and the *gather* function in order to move all the variable columns to two key/value column named *variable/value*.
-The final aggregation is performed with the *summarize* function of the *dplayr* package.
+      For this task, I had to reshape the dataset using the function *gather* from package *tidyr* in order to move all the variable columns to two key/value column named *variable/value*.
+The final aggregation is performed with the *summarize* function of *dplayr* package.
 After spreading the *variable/value* columns back to columns variable, I get the my final tidy dataset.
-      The final dataset is saved in a file named *tidy_dataset.txt*.
+      The final dataset is saved in a file named *tidy_dataset.txt* and can be read with the following code

+      ```

+      read.table("tidy_dataset.txt",header=T)

+      ```